 Mojave Wilderness: An Enduring Legacy

-In 1994, with the passage of the California Desert Protection Act, Congress designated 695,200 acres of Mojave National Preserve-nearly half of all preserve lands-as wilderness.
-In Mojave Wilderness, natural processes are unrestrained, giving rise to the rich biodiversity so critical to the health of the global environment.
+In 1994 with the passage of the California Desert Protection Act, Congress designated 695,200 acres of Mojave National Preserve - nearly half of all preserve lands - as wilderness.
+In Wilderness, human impacts into natural systems are restrained, giving rise to the rich biodiversity so critical to the health of the global environment.
 A sample of the diverse landscapes of Mojave Wilderness includes: